ros2/design/articles/content_filtering.md

 - Network resource consumption on `/parameter_events` topic Since publisher does not know who needs to receive which messages, all of the parameter activity will be published and subscribed.
-  That said everyone publishes and subscribes all of the events within this giant topic `/parameter_events`.
+  That said everyone publishes and subscribes all of the events in this high traffic `/parameter_events` topic.
   This leads to a lot of unnecessary message transmission over the network.
 - Subscriber needs to filter unnecessary (not interested) messages Subscriber does not know if the message is something it needs or not without checking the contents of the message via user callback.